Upper Tier Handbook

 Students are asked not to engage in risky behavior like misusing playground equipment, doing flips off tables or playground equipment, sitting in the middle of the parking lot, climbing trees and the like.

-$30 fine for a first time offense of using or possessing any illegal substance while at Cornerstone (ie- alcohol, drugs, and smoking of any sort - ie/cigarettes, e-cigs, juuls, ETC.).
-If there is probable cause or reasonable suspicion of a student possessing or using on campus it is up to the discretion of the directors to search the student's property.
+$30 fine for a first time offense of using or possessing alcohol, drugs, and smoking of any sort - ie/cigarettes, e-cigs, juuls, etc. If there is probable cause or reasonable suspicion of a student possessing or using on campus the directors will confront the student and contact the parent.
 Second offense is cause for dismissal from Cornerstone Homeschoolers.
 No refunds.

 Weapons are not allowed on campus.